-The key to upcycling content is to avoid anything that timely or evolving because you want your content to remain valuable to your audience for weeks and months after you upcycle it!
+The key to repurposing your content is to avoid anything that timely or evolving because you want your content to remain valuable to your audience for weeks and months after you repurpose it!
 It’s also important that the core content performs well.
-If your core piece of content isn’t a winner, then your upcycled content may not perform well either.
+If your core piece of content isn’t a winner, then your repurposed content may not perform well either.
 Remember: always bet on your winners!

 We just started recording our blogs into our Social Posts podcast!
 You can also add a little extra personality over audio.

 2. Repurpose blog content into an infographic

 Upcycle blog content into a useful infographic to get more eyeballs on it.
 Lots of people are visual learners and they can digest the information faster with a visual representation.

 There are several fantastic infographic tools like Piktochart that make it easy to create infographics, even if you don’t have design experience.